-The United Arab Emirates (UAE) is a nation in the Middle East, bordering the Gulf of Oman and the Persian Gulf, between Oman and Saudi Arabia.
-It is a federation of seven emirates (Abu Dhabi, Ajman, Dubai, Fujairah, Ras al-Khaimah, Sharjah, and Umm al-Quwain) each with its own heritary emir, with specified powers delegated to the UAE federal government and other powers reserved to member emirates.
+The United Arab Emirates (UAE) is a nation in the Middle East, bordering the Gulf of Oman and the Arabian (Persian) Gulf, between Oman and Saudi Arabia.
+It is a federation of seven emirates (Abu Dhabi, Ajman, Dubai, Fujairah, Ras al-Khaimah, Sharjah, and Umm al-Quwain) each with its own hereditary emir, with specific powers delegated to the UAE federal government and other powers reserved to member emirates.

 The UAE is an important producer of natural gas and oil, ranking seventh globally in total proven reserves of both.

 Its major environmental issues include:

 - Lack of natural freshwater resources compensated by desalination plants

 The UAE is susceptible to frequent sand and dust storms.

 Total Renewable Water Resources: 0.2 cu km (1997)